Henry Ponsonby (died 1681): Crotta (Crotto) House

 Crotta house in 1902.
 Extensions were added after the original build.

 Ponsonby made the townland of Crotta the site for his home seat and built Crotta House there in 1669 in what was regarded as an Elizabethan style.
 It is named "Crotto" by Mark Bence-Jones in A Guide to Irish Country Houses.

 Henry Ponsonby died at Crotta in 1681, aged 61 years survived by his wife; his son Thomas inherited his property.
 He is remembered as a poor landlord in local Irish folklore.

 Family

-Ponsonby married Rose Weldon of St. John's Bower near Athy, County Kildare, daughter of Mary Newman and Thomas Weldon whose ancient family had a history of local representation in Kildare and English parliamentary and royal service going back to Henry VII.
+Ponsonby married Rose Weldon of St. John's Bower near Athy, County Kildare, daughter of Mary Newman and Thomas Weldon whose family had a history of local representation in Kildare and English parliamentary and royal service going back to Henry VII.
 They had seven sons and eleven daughters; ten reached maturity, namely John, Thomas, Henry, Dorothy, Mary, Jane, Honora, Anne, Eleanor and Sarah.
 Ponsonby's property was organised both as farmland and wood plantations.